cockroachdb/terraform-provider-cockroach/docs/resources/user_role_grants.md

 page_title: "cockroach_user_role_grants Resource - terraform-provider-cockroach"
 subcategory: ""
 description: |-
   Manage all the role grants for a user.
 This resource is authoritative.
 If role grants are added elsewhere, for example, via the console UI or another terraform project, using this resource will try to reset them.
-Use the userrolegrant user_role_grant resource for non-authoritative role grants.
+Use the cockroachuserrole_grant user_role_grant resource for non-authoritative role grants.
 ---

 # cockroach_user_role_grants (Resource)

 Manage all the role grants for a user.
 This resource is authoritative.
 If role grants are added elsewhere, for example, via the console UI or another terraform project, using this resource will try to reset them.
-Use the [user_role_grant](user_role_grant) resource for non-authoritative role grants.
+Use the [cockroach_user_role_grant](user_role_grant) resource for non-authoritative role grants.

 ## Example Usage